Scienza/Schroedinger/PLAN.md

 - 3D cylindrical: $$ (r, \theta, z) $$, angular part covered with Bessel function in the case of 0 boundary condition (cf. below). _Would be nice to implement as well but the explicit calculation is not requested for the moment_.
 - 2D polar basis: $$ (r, \theta) $$, angular part covered with Bessel function in the case of 0 boundary condition (cf. below). _Would be nice to implement as well but the explicit calculation is not requested for the moment_.
 - Momentum basis, is the Fourier transform of the coordinate basis.
 - An additional point that would be extremely powerful would be the use of previously calculated numerical solution as basis for future calculations.
-E.g., solve the system with the Coulomb potential in 3D, the obtained (numerical) Coulomb 3D wavefunction can be used as basis for a perturbed Coulomb calculation (this would be key for a physics publication).
+E.g., solve the system with the Coulomb potential in 3D, the obtained (numerical) Coulomb 3D wavefunction can be used as basis for a perturbed Coulomb calculation (this would be key for a physics publication, cf. [Paper2](#Fission-overlaps)).

 What is also missing, which is not a basis per-se but can be considered part of the initialization and description of the model space are the boundary conditions.
 These are sometimes implicit in the type of basis (e.g. Harmonic Oscillator), but often different type of basis are applicable to the same cartesian coordinate.
 Right now null boundary conditions are implemented ( wavefunction = 0 at the border ).
 But the implementation of the other types could be envisaged for completeness.
 There are in total [three types of general boundary conditions](http://mathworld.wolfram.com/BoundaryConditions.html) and ideally all three could be implement, but in particular: